What is the Best Type of Flooring for Pets?

 When building a new home or remodeling an existing home, flooring choices are everything.
 With pets in the home, this becomes even more important, because pets are just as hard, if not harder, than people on flooring surfaces.
-What are the best flooring choices for pets in the home?
-Let’s take a look at the pros and cons of several types of flooring to help in the decision making process.
+What are the best flooring for pets in the home?
+Let’s take a look at the pros and cons of several types of flooring to help in the decision-making process.

 Stone Tile Flooring

-This type of flooring is amazing for pet owners because it does not scratch easily, and scratches don’t show as they do in other types of flooring.
-When pets have accidents on the stone tile floor, there is much less reason to worry over how this will impact the condition of the flooring.
-With these two factors considered, this is a good choice for pet owners, but the floors are hard and cold so they are not very comfortable to lie on, unless the floor is heated by radiant heat.
+Stone is an amazing flooring for pets because it does not scratch easily, and scratches don’t show as they do in other types of flooring.
+When pets have accidents on the stone tile floor, there is much less reason to worry about how it will impact the flooring.
+With these two factors considered, this is a good choice for pet owners, but the floors are hard and cold so they are not very comfortable to lie on.
+However, you can use radiant heat to make it warmer.
 Consider using area rugs and pet beds to alleviate this problem.

 While budget and ease of installation will be factors impacting the flooring decisions of a home, taking time to consider the best flooring options for pets beforehand may save money in repairs and frustration in the long run.
 Cutting corners on flooring to save money is not a good choice if the flooring needs to be replaced in a few months or even a year due to the wear and tear from the pets.